-Call the office on 01825 817417 to book with a £100 non-refundable deposit or email firstname.lastname@example.org.
+If you are interesting in joining our Spring Team please call the office on 01825 817417.
+We would usually take a £100 non-refundable deposit but at this stage we are awaiting until Headcorn are taking further bookings.
 This can be paid by your sponsors through an online sponsorship page, but your jump is not secured until that first £100 is received by the Charity.
 The total that we ask you to raise is £550.

-On the morning of the spring charity skydive the remainder of the money is payable if it has not been paid over in advance through an online sponsorship page.
+On the morning of the skydive the remainder of the money is payable if it has not been paid over in advance through an online sponsorship page.

 Can I set up an online giving page?